Tailslide/ha_light_sensor/README.md

 1. The device wakes up every 30 minutes (configurable)
 2. Performs burst sampling for 12 seconds to detect LED states
-3. If any state has changed (trap triggered or battery low) or 24 hours have elapsed since last publish:
+3. If any state has changed (trap triggered or battery low) or the configured heartbeat interval has elapsed:
     - Connects to WiFi
     - Connects to MQTT broker
     - Publishes the current state(s)
-   - Updates last publish timestamp
+    - Resets the cycle counter
 4. Goes back to deep sleep to conserve power

 ## Power Consumption